Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 If you press just Ctrl, it pops up a small menu of features which can be selected using the Up/Down arrow keys.
 Most of these are currently unimplemented.
-One of these allows you to change the font size.
+One of these allows you to adjust the font size.

 When you exit the app, it saves its current state in a file called state.hxp.
 When you reload the app, it reads this file to load the state at last exit.